Cochin International Airport

 The airport operates three passenger terminals and one cargo terminal with a total area of over 225000 m2.
-In 2015, Cochin International Airport became the world's first fully solar powered airport with the inauguration of a dedicated solar plant.
+In 2015, the airport became the world's first fully solar-powered airport with the inauguration of a dedicated solar plant.
 For this entrepreneurial vision, the airport won the coveted Champion of the Earth award in 2018, the highest environmental honour instituted by the United Nations.
-The airport was awarded The Best Airport in Asia-Pacific in 2020 (5 to 15 million passengers per annum) by Airports Council International.
+The airport was awarded The Best Airport in Asia-Pacific in 2020 (5 to 15 million passengers per year) by Airports Council International.

+Flights previously operated to London’s Gatwick and Heathrow airports from the airport by Air India.
+As of October 2025, these flights remain suspended.

 History

-Kochi's airport began as an airstrip on Willingdon Island, built in 1936 by the Kingdom of Cochin, intended for transporting officials involved in the development of the Cochin Port.
+Cochin airport began as an airstrip on Willingdon Island, built in 1936 by the Kingdom of Cochin, intended for transporting officials involved in the development of the Cochin Port.
 The Kingdom of Cochin allowed the British, who ruled India at the time, to convert the airstrip into a military airport for use by the Indian Navy during World War II.
 The Royal Navy chose it as a strategic site for their headquarters in Southern India and as an air station cum landing craft and seaplane base.
 The military facility hosted naval fighter planes and was intended to thwart possible Japanese air raids.
 A small naval unit set up operations just two days before the outbreak of World War II.

-After India achieved dominion status, and the merger of the Kingdom of Cochin with India, the Indian Navy operated the airport, though it permitted civilian aircraft to use the facility.
+After India achieved dominion status and the merger of the Kingdom of Cochin with India, the Indian Navy operated the airport, INS Garuda, though it permitted civilian aircraft to use the facility.
 The Gulf economic boom of the 1980s made it necessary to develop international connections to Kochi in the interests of expatriates working in the Middle East.